100mslive/100ms-docs/common/faq.md

 ### Is 100ms fully optimized for mobile devices?

-Our Mobile SDKs are optimized to support most of the features and capabilities that are supported in our Web SDK.
+Our mobile SDKs are optimized to support most of the features and capabilities that are supported in our Web SDK.
 However, there could be a delay in making some features available in Mobile SDKs whereas the same is available on the Web SDK.

 For example, Virtual background feature is available as a beta feature on Web, Android and iOS native platforms but not in React Native and Flutter.